drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

     return selected_token, coin
 ```

-Using this we can sample according to the problem description:
+Using this you can sample according to the problem description:

 ```{code-cell} ipython3
 :tags: [nbval-ignore-output]